-The AviRings Derby 2021 will be a unique one loft race in many ways.
+The AviRings Derby is a unique one loft race in many ways.
 First of all, it will be the very first race in Europe in which all racing pigeons will be wearing a GPS tracking ring, it will be the first race that will feature separation of the pigeons in the competition phase and it will also bring one more important difference in comparison to other similar derbies: loft darkening in the training phase.
 This will ensure fair conditions for all pigeons participating in the competitions, keep your pigeon champions in the best possible shape for the finals and raise the entire competition to a whole new level.
 Are you ready to find out more?

 To begin to understand why loft darkening is so important, we must first understand the natural cycle of the pigeons.
 One of the most important things to consider is moulting, which is basically losing and replacing of the pigeons’ feathers.
 Moulting takes place throughout the year, as the pigeons are constantly losing feathers and replacing them with new ones.
 However, the most intense moulting season for pigeons is in the beginning of the fall.
 Unfortunately, since this is also the time of the racing season, this can negatively affect the pigeons’ performance.
 Here is where loft darkening comes in, as it can help your pigeons improve their results on races, even during the natural moulting season.